 - Clean or change the filter of the purifier timely

-- Choose the size of the purifier according to the size of your room and place it perfectly so that air can easily enter the filter.
+- Please choose the purifier’s size according to your room’s size and place it perfectly so that air can easily enter the filter.

 - Keep windows and doors closed in the room where the air purifier is.

-Though HEPA and Molekule’s Peco both are good and efficient air purifiers, PECO steps ahead of HEPA for its photochemical reaction with nano-coated filters.
-Besides, it can destroy pollutants and organic toxic compounds of size less than 0.3 microns (μm).
+Though HEPA and Molekule’s Peco are good and efficient air purifiers, PECO steps ahead of HEPA for its photochemical reaction with nano-coated filters.
+Besides, it can destroy pollutants and toxic organic compounds of size less than 0.3 microns (μm).
 But HEPA can work faster than PECO.